BrianYang2013/JHU_AI_Journey/README.md

 ## Why this repo
 * Plan, do, check: record/analysis/reflection, improvement (or so called iteration)
-* Provide a reference for people who are interested.
+* Provide a reference, a checking point, or one date point to the community.

-## Think before action
+## Before you pick a program
 * Master or PhD, Engineering or MBA, Full-time or part-time
 * Which area to pick?
 DS: insights.
 ML: forecasts.
 AI: actions.
 Reference: [What's the difference between data science, machine learning, and artificial intelligence?](http://varianceexplained.org/r/ds-ml-ai/)
 * Alternative choice